1coderookie/KobraGoNeoInsights/docs/troubleshooting.md

 - the belonging switch isn't installed correctly and therefore can't be properly triggered by the belonging part of the head or the bed,
 - the wiring is faulty (e.g. a loose connector either at the belonging switch or at the mainboard, a broken wire),
 - the limit switch itself is faulty,
-- the mainboard is damaged (which ususally is pretty unlikely if you didn't somehow create a shortcut or so).
+- the mainboard is damaged (which ususally is pretty unlikely if you didn't somehow create a short circuit or so).

 To determine whether it's the position, the wiring or the switch (as these are the most likely reasons), check the position of the switch and the plastic cap first.
 Make sure it's properly installed and the belonging part of either the head of the bed touches the metal lever of the switch properly, so that the switch itself really will be triggered.
 You can do so by manually moving the head or bed towards the switch while observing it.